Diarrhoea and vomiting are common in adults, children and babies.

 do not give aspirin to children under 16

-In both adults and children diarrhoea caused by gastroenteritis usually starts to improve within 3 days but can last up to 7 days.
-Vomiting usually lasts 1 to 2 days
+Diarrhoea caused by gastroenteritis usually starts to improve within 3 days but can last up to 7 days.
+Vomiting usually lasts 1 to 2 days.

 If you have a stomach bug, you could be infectious to others.